 Alcoholics Anonymous Step 2 states that, “We came to be aware that a Power greater than ourselves could restore us to sanity.”
-This step follows the first step, in which the alcoholic admits he has an alcohol problem and is powerless to stop drinking on his own.
+This step follows the first step, in which one admits they has an alcohol problem and are powerless to stop drinking on his own.

-Step 2 can be uncomfortable for some people because it seems to encourage alcoholics to believe in God.
-Alcoholics who don’t have religious belief or who aren’t comfortable with the concept of God sometimes balk at this step.
+Step 2 can be uncomfortable for some people because it seems to encourage people to believe in God.
+Those who don’t have religious belief or who aren’t comfortable with the concept of God sometimes balk at this step.
 However, Step 2 isn’t really about God – it’s about finding something outside of yourself to inspire you and help you remain sober.
-Many alcoholics, religious or not, have found this step useful.
-Here's some ways you can use Step 2 to help you stop drinking:
+Many AA members, religious or not, have found this step useful in finding inspiration and building a drive to achieve or maintain sobriety.

 This is what Step 2 encourages you to do, except for that it puts the problem onto a spiritual plane.
 Instead of asking you to allow other people to help you, it asks you to consider the possibility that there’s some sort of power greater than yourself that can guide you towards a better life.
 It then asks you to define for yourself what that power might be so that you can be open to its guidance.
 Some people find it helpful to talk to a spiritual adviser, an AA sponsor or a counselor to help them accept and define their higher power.